undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 ### How to use:
 - Middle-click the "Middle-click here to set the username, then refresh the skin." text to set the last.fm username.
-- Middle-click the first track image or title to change the number of displayed tracks and the background and text color/transparency.
+- Middle-click the first track image or title to change the number of displayed tracks, the background and text colors/transparency, and the alignment of measures.
 - Click the username to open your profile page in browser.
-- Click the track title or album cover to go to the track page.
+- Click the track title or album cover to open the track page.
-- Click the artist name or album name to go to the artist or album page respectively.
+- Click the artist name or album name to open the artist or album page respectively.

 ### Version history:

+1.1.2 / May 26, 2023
+- Made an option to make the widget right-aligned.
+- Fixed the username variable being written into the main config instead of Variables.inc.

 1.1.1.1 / May 25, 2023
 - Changed the placeholder icon to an image under a more free license.